SymfonyCasts/lemon-squeezy/sfcasts/webhook-consumer.md

 In the last chapter, we successfully set up the webhook request parser.
-This parser is designed to receive a webhook from LemonSqueezy, verify its signature, parse the payload, and pass the parsed data on to the webhook consumer.
+This parser is designed to receive a webhook from LemonSqueezy, verify its signature, parse the payload, and pass the parsed data on to a webhook consumer.
 Now that our parser's ready, we can tackle the *next* part – handling the webhook data in the consumer.

 Start by opening the `LemonSqueezyWebhookConsumer.php` file from the `src/RemoveEvent/` directory, and find the `consume()` method.
 We can get rid of this TODO.
-Our task here is to find the corresponding user to the `customer_id` we got from the webhook data, and *connect* them.
+Our task here is to find the corresponding user to the `customer_id` we get from the webhook data, and *connect* them.

-We're in a different session here, and that means we can't access the current user directly from the `Security` service, so... how do we do this?
+We're in a different session here, and that means we can't access the current user directly from the `Security` service, so... how do we get the user?
 Lucky for us, LemonSqueezy's "Create a Checkout" API documentation explains how to add custom data when creating the checkout URL.
 This is *perfect* for passing our user ID, so let's get started!
 Head over to the `LemonSqueezyApi` in